wenzowski/mmowgli/mmowgli2/DevelopmentReadMe.txt

 --------------------------
 Database access through Hibernate in this version of Mmowgli is handled through a static (i.e., jvm-wide) class, HSess.java.
 This class uses Java's "ThreadLocal" feature to store a single Hibernate session instance for used by any code executing in the context of the chosen thread.
+It is thread-safe, so other user sessions running in the same JVM but different threads do not conflict.
 It is used in the following way:

 1. At the entry points to mmowgli code from Vaadin ("system") code, the HSess.init() method is called to set up a session.
 2. Any mmowgli code running from that point on in the same thread may use the session by retrieving it through the Hsess.get() method.